 Dye Dark Hair With Fun Colors – Green, Blue, Purple, Red

 Cool colors like green, blue, purple, and even red are great for dark hair.
-Stay away from lighter colors such as yellow, pink, or orange.
+However, stay away from lighter colors such as yellow, pink, or orange.

-Adding in undertones of fun colors can be a very complimenting and eye-catching way to change up dark hair color.
+Adding in undertones of fun colors can compliment and be eye-catching to change up dark hair color.

 I have naturally dark black hair, and playing with colorful tones in my hair was the first hair color change I ever did.

-Out of all the styles I have had, I got the most compliments when I added fun undertone colors like blue or purple.
+Out of all the styles I have had, I got the most compliments when adding fun undertone colors like blue or purple.